ThomasBoxall/module-grade-calculator-v2/README.md

 * Add content to about page.
 * Documentation for everything!
 * Export module to JSON
-* Settings page on about
-  * Nuke hive

 ## If get longer
 * Build a template builder and sling on generator.modulegradecalculator.com